 If you know of quality pine needle harvesters, feel free to let us know how to contact them.
-Vitality Herbs & Clay does not sell the pine needles, nor accept commissions, (which allows us to speak more freely about their medicinal properties in the future).
+Vitality Herbs & Clay does not sell the pine needles directly, nor accept commissions, but we have added pine needles to a few of our products.

 For those that prefer to purchase ready made extracts rather than harvest your own, or buy the needles from a harvester, there are three ways to obtain some of the benefits of the pine extracts:

 Essential Oils of various species readily available at your local health food store.
 (A bit strong for some, so be cautious and speak with someone knowledgeable of their proper use).

 Red Pine Needle Oil and capsules by Live Pine

 The purpose of sharing this information is to make the knowledge of the medicinal properties and use of pine tea available to as many people as possible during this critical phase of human history.

 The simplest method of making pine needle tea is to make sun tea from the whole or chopped needles and the twigs, or make a simple hot water extract that is common to making any hot tea.